Win 1.000 Euro for your startup idea!

 The candidates for “Founder of the Year” are also selected by a jury of experts.
 In each case, one startup from HTWG and one from the University of Konstanz will receive an award.
 We will announce the selection criteria as soon as possible.

 Do you still have any questions?
-Then write a mail to Christine!
+Then write a mail to Jana!

 The winners of the last years

 Here you can read about the innovative teams and their ideas in the last few years.
 By the way, we initally started with the “Idea Cup” before we came up with the new concept and the new name “Kilometer1 Awards”.